sillsdev/ptx2pdf/docs/documentation/covers.md

 sidebars).

 The relevant options are:

 * bleed - overflow the page into the cropped area by at most `\figbleed`.
 (If there is no bleed, there is no figure bleed either).
 * colbleed - overflow the page into the cropped area as much as the colours do (normally, figures bleed less).
 * box - the coloured box
 * border - the outer edge of the border
+* iborder - the inner edge of the border
 * outer - the outermost of the coloured box or the border.
 * inner - The area that text could cover (vertically this extends to the inner edge of the border)
 * text - The area that text covers (vertically this extends to the height of the text, excluding stretch, and it is probably not useful for covers).